Development Tips & Tricks¶

 pre-commit can run standard hooks on every commit to automatically point out issues in code such as missing semicolons, trailing whitespace, and debug statements.
 Pointing these issues out before code review allows a code reviewer to focus on the architecture of a change while not wasting time with trivial style nitpicks.

 trailing-whitespace: Fix trailing whitespace.
-If found, commit is stopped, and you must rerun the commit process.
+If found, the commit is stopped, and you must rerun the commit process.

 trailing-whitespace, this hook fixes the wrong end of the file and stops your commit.